Semiclassical resonances for matrix Schr\"odinger operators with vanishing interactions at crossings of classical trajectories: Introduction

-In Section \ref{Section:MainResult}, we introduce the framework of this article.
-In Section \ref{Section:ConnectionFormula}, we state and prove the connection formula at a crossing point, which is of crucial importance in the proof of the two main theorems.
-This essentially reduces to some degenerate stationary phase estimates and expansions proved in Appendix \ref{Appendix:DegenerateStationaryPhaseEstimates} ; the use of those results in this context constitutes the main improvement of this article in regard to previous works.
-We finally apply the connection formula in Section \ref{Section:ProofOfMainResult} to figure out the width of resonances.
-We briefly discuss in Appendix \ref{Appendix:r1} the generalization of the two main results to the case where $U = r_0(x) + ihr_1(x)D_x$, which is relevant to the physical situation (see \cite{FMW2}).
+In Section \ref{Section:MainResult}, we introduce the framework of this article in the cases \ref{Case:Ia} and \ref{Case:Ib}, and we state in the main results the effect that the vanishing order of $r_0$ at $x=0$ has on the distribution of resonances.
+In Section \ref{Section:ConnectionFormula}, we state and prove the microlocal connection formula at a crossing point, which is the key result in the proof of the two main theorems.
+This essentially reduces to the degenerate stationary phase estimate and expansions proved in Appendix \ref{Appendix:DegenerateStationaryPhaseEstimates}; the use of those results in this context constitutes the main improvement of this article in regard to previous works.
+We then apply the microlocal connection formula in Section \ref{Section:ProofOfMainResult} to figure out the width of the resonances.
+Next, we deal with the case \ref{Case:II} in Section \ref{Section:typeB}.
+We finally discuss in Section \ref{Section:r1} the generalization (for all cases \ref{Case:Ia}, \ref{Case:Ib} and \ref{Case:II}) to the case where $U = r_0(x) + ihr_1(x)D_x$ and compare the influence of $r_0$ and $r_1$.